hgducharme/Ruby-Programming/control_flow_in_ruby/README.md

 end
 ```

 The more concise version of the `if/else` statement is called the ternary conditional expression.
 It is called ternary because it takes three arguments: a boolean, an expression to evaluate if the statement is true, and an expression for if the statement is false.
 It has syntax which looks like this: `boolean ?
-Do this if true: Do this if false`.
+Do this if true : Do this if false`.
 It would be said like so: Evaluate this boolean, if it’s true do the first expression, if it’s false do the second expression.
 The order they go in is extremely important!
 If they’re not in that order, it won’t work.

 For example: